inigo-exp/inigo-exp/README.md

 - Completed an MSc in Data Science Methodology at the Barcelona School of Economics.
 - Trained as a Mathematician, specialized in Applied Mathematics, Statistics, and Computer Science.
 - Currently pursuing an MSc in Financial Engineering at WorldQuant University.
-- Interested in Quantitative Finance, Biostatistics, Big Data Analytics and NLP applications in industry.
+- Interested in Quantitative Finance, Biostatistics, Big Data Analytics, Quantum Machine Learning and NLP applications in industry.

 ---